 It is a federal crime to deliberately falsify any information on the FAFSA form in order to receive federal financial aid inappropriately.
 Any cases where it is determined that deliberate tampering with FAFSA information occurred will be referred to the Office of Inspector General as required by the institution’s Program Participation Agreement.

-- a qualitative measure – grade point average (GPA)
+- Qualitative measure – the cumulative grade point average (GPA)

-- a quantitative measure of progress – maximum time frame in which a student is expected to complete his program.
+- Quantitative measure of progress – the percentage of degree required attempted credit hours which are completed and a maximum time frame in which a student is expected to complete their program.

 The Satisfactory Academic Progress policy at Norwich University has been developed to ensure that the financial aid program at Norwich University adheres to the requirements set forth by federal aid regulations.
-An assessment of the student’s progress will be made after each term of enrollment.
+An assessment of the student academic progress will be made after each term of enrollment.

 Qualitative Measures – Required GPA